mehradi-github/ref-landingpage-photography/README.md

 ## Browserslist
+[Browserslist](https://browsersl.ist/) helps you keep the right balance between browser compatibility and bundle size.
+With Browserslist, you will cover wider audience and have smaller bundle size.
-[Browserslist](https://browsersl.ist/): Shared browser compatibility config for popular JavaScript tools like Autoprefixer, Babel, ESLint, PostCSS, and Webpack
+Shared browser compatibility config for popular JavaScript tools like Autoprefixer, Babel, ESLint, PostCSS, and Webpack

 ## Installing Requirements